Gone are the days of a large, jetted bathtub being a must-have for a master bathroom.

 Shoddy installation, late, rude, and disrespectful of client's time.

-After determining that my out of date rental property bathroom needed a
+After determining that my out of date rental property bathroom needed ...MoreRead more of this review a

 facelift, I decided to investigate my options.
 The awful reviews of Bath

 Fitters and its Home Depot equivalents scared me sufficiently to start digging

 more.
 The lack of bad reviews (at least any I could find) for